Coast Guard aircrew medevacs Canadian crewmember from vessel near Graham Island, British Columbia

 A Coast Guard Air Station Sitka aircrew medically evacuates a 24-year-old crewmember from a Canadian vessel located northwest of Graham Island in British Columbia on March 10, 2023.
-The MH-60 Jayhawk helicopter aircrew safely hoisted and transported the patient to shore in Masset, a village in British Columbia, where the patient was transferred to awaiting EMS.
-U.S. Coast Guard courtesy photo.
+The MH-60 Jayhawk helicopter aircrew arrived on scene at 7:58 p.m. and safely hoisted and transported the patient to shore in Masset, a village in British Columbia, where the patient was transferred to awaiting EMS.
+U.S. Coast Guard courtesy video.

 |Date Taken: